mmaksi/car-value-api/README.md

 1. Add injected dependency to the `exports` list
 2. Add the module X into module Y and add it to the list of `imports`

+## Tips

+Use `this.repo.create()` before `this.repo.save(user)` and don't use the `save()` or `remove()` methods alone.

+One scenario where creating an entity instance before saving it is beneficila is if we want to use `hooks` inside the entity class.
+Those hooks will be executed only if an instance was created or updated or deleted.
+Always create an entity instance before performing CRUD operations.